Lindås, Norway: What to pack, what to wear, and when to go [2023]

 • Luggage scale to avoid fees

-A plug adapter that supports outlet types C and F. Ensure that you choose the correct kind.
-Most adapters on sale are just plug changers and require your electronics to adjust the voltage themselves.
-If yours can't do that they could get fried.
+A plug adapter that supports outlet types C and F. Make sure to find the correct kind.
+The vast majority of adapters for sale now are simply plug changers and expect your devices to change the voltage themselves.
+If your devices can't do that they could burn up.
 This one works in most locations.

 • Airplane phone mount